mcginty/snow/README.md

 ## Implemented

-Snow is currently tracking the Noise Protocol rev32 specification.
+Snow is currently tracking the Noise Protocol rev32 specification, but support for the new changes from rev31 is ongoing:

 - [ ] `pskN` modifier
 - [ ] `fallback` modifier